sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - activation-status (index 43): A textual value that identifies how the software component has been activated, which might relate to specific terms and conditions for its use (e.g. Trial, Serialized, Licensed, Unlicensed, etc) and relate to an entitlement.
 This attribute is typically used in supplemental tags as it contains information that might be selected during a specific install.

-- channel-type (index 44): A textual value that identfies which sales, licensing, or marketing channel the software component has been targeted for (e.g. Volume, Retail, OEM, Academic, etc).
+- channel-type (index 44): A textual value that identifies which sales, licensing, or marketing channel the software component has been targeted for (e.g. Volume, Retail, OEM, Academic, etc).
 This attribute is typically used in supplemental tags as it contains information that might be selected during a specific install.

 - colloquial-version (index 45): A textual value for the software component's informal or colloquial version.
 Examples may include a year value, a major version number, or similar value that are used to identify a group of specific software component releases that are part of the same release/support cycle.
 This version can be the same through multiple releases of a software component, while the software-version specified in the concise-swid-tag group is much more specific and will change for each software component release.
 This version is intended to be used for string comparison only and is not intended to be used to determine if a specific value is earlier or later in a sequence.